 I am the Conservative and Unionist MP for the Brigg and Goole constituency where I also live in the small village of Airmyn, near Goole.
 Our constituency covers parts of both East Yorkshire, where I was born and grew up, and North Lincolnshire where I also have strong work ties and family.
 I was born and raised in East Yorkshire and am the son of a school secretary and former foundry worker.
 I attended my local comprehensive school before going to Wyke Sixth Form College in Hull, and then on to University in York.
-Being local is important to me and it really is a privilege to represent an area where my family have lived for centuries!
+Being local is important to me and it really is a privilege to represent an area where my family have lived for centuries.

 Before getting elected to Parliament I was a local school teacher, most recently teaching in Scunthorpe at an Infant School.
 However, I am actually a Secondary History teacher and previously taught in some of the toughest schools in Hull.
 This was an incredibly rewarding and fantastic experience and I have made education and young people’s issues some of my top priorities in Parliament.
 I continue to serve as a School Governor and have also served as a Councillor, most recently as a Parish Councillor in Airmyn.

 I made clear during my election campaign that I wanted to be a strong independent voice for our area and I meant it.
-I wont be afraid to speak up for our area, no matter who is in power.
+I have never been afraid to speak up for our area, no matter who is in power.
 As your MP I am here to help you on any matter at all so please get in touch if you think I can be of assistance.
 I can't always guarantee that I will be successful but I will at least try my best.

 I am also always keen to hear your views on local and national issues.
 So, whether you need help on a specific issue, or you simply want to share your views on a big issue, please do not hesitate to get in touch.
 You pay my wages so please make use of me!